Rutland (town), Vermont

-Rutland is a town in Rutland County, Vermont, in the United States.
+Rutland is a town in Rutland County, Vermont, United States.
 As of the 2020 census, the population was 3,924.
-The Town of Rutland completely surrounds the City of Rutland, which is incorporated separately from the town.
-The villages of the town effectively comprise the inner suburbs of the City of Rutland.
+Rutland Town completely surrounds Rutland City, which is a separate municipality.
+The villages of the town effectively comprise the inner suburbs of Rutland City.

 History

 The town was originally granted in 1761 by Governor Benning Wentworth as one of the New Hampshire Grants.
 He named it after John Manners, 3rd Duke of Rutland.
 It is also recorded that John Murray who was the first named proprietor and from Rutland named it.

 It was one of the most successful of those grants because of the excellent farmland and gentle topography.

 In the early 19th century, small high-quality marble deposits were discovered in Rutland, and in the 1830s a large deposit of nearly solid marble of high quality was found in what is now West Rutland.
 By the 1840s small firms had begun operations, but marble quarries only became profitable when the railroad came to Rutland in 1851.
 As fate would have it, the famous quarries of Carrara in Tuscany, Italy, became largely unworkable because of their extreme depth at the same time, and Rutland quickly became one of the leading producers of marble in the world.
 This fueled enough growth and investment that in 1886 the marble companies saw to it that the present Rutland City was incorporated as a village, and most of the town was split off as West Rutland and Proctor, which between them contained the bulk of the marble quarries.
 Proctor was named for and almost completely owned by Senator Redfield Proctor.
 In 1892 Rutland City was incorporated, and the remaining town of Rutland that encircled it was primarily rural.